-Of course, never content to rest on its laurels, Netflix has also begun rolling out High Dynamic Range, or HDR, content.
-While 4K offers more pixels, HDR offers better pixels with greater depth.
-On HDR screens, that also means brighter highlights, more detail in dark scenes, and a wider color range meant to more accurately depict the real world.
+Of course, always aiming to be one of the key players in streaming by being one of the most high-tech, Netflix has also begun rolling out High Dynamic Range, or HDR, content.
+While 4K offers more pixels, HDR offers pixels with greater depth.
+In real terms, on HDR screens, thatmeans brighter highlights, more detail in dark scenes, and a wider color range meant to more accurately depict the real world.
+Really vivid imagery is what HDR promises.

 How to watch Netflix 4K content